 The videos are also used by other employees as a reminder of important concepts before they start their work.

 The next in our list of microlearning examples is ADP.
-The enterprise has a vast range of human capital management or HCM products that are being offered in over 130 countries and over 610,000 clients.
-The company is responsible for training this huge client base.
+The enterprise has a vast range of human capital management (or HCM) products that are being offered in over 130 countries and over 610,000 clients.
+The HCM software company is responsible for training this huge client base.
 They needed a training approach that could be designed to suit individual learners.

 At ADP, frequent training is important, considering the sheer number of products and the equally large number of clients.
 The fast-paced nature of business demands left little doubt that they needed a training approach that could quickly and effectively enable personalized learning.